Marcelobbr/macaco/README.md

 There, all configuration of macaco is imported as mc.

 ## Requirements
+If you are used to Linux and Python, this section isn't necessary, except in case of any malfunctioning or low experience with those softwares.

 ### Operating System
 All the system was built using Linux Ubuntu.
 We strongly recommend that you also use a Linux Distribution or at least an OS from Unix family.
 In case you are using Windows, we suggest you to operate inside a Virtual Machine.
 Just follow one of the guides below:
 * [lifewire guide](https://www.lifewire.com/run-ubuntu-within-windows-virtualbox-2202098)